-3.2.4.
-Socioeconomic and geographic data
+3.2.4 Socioeconomic and geographic data

-The information on the remaining covariates employed in our model is obtained from a variety of sources.
-Additional variables in Eqs.
-(1) and (2) include variables which are a standard battery of controls previously used in the literature when considering determinants of conflict (Collier and Hoeffler, 2002, 1998; Fearon and Laitin, 2003; Miguel et al., 2004).
-Variables such as ethnic polarization measures, economic performance approximated by log-transformed GDP per capita before the observational period and the level of democratization are included to control for potential confounders of conflict.
+The remaining covariates are derived from a variety of sources.
+Additional variables in Equations (1) and (2) include variables which are a standard battery of controls previously used in the literature when considering determinants of conflict (Collier and Hoeffler, 2002, 1998; Fearon and Laitin, 2003; Miguel et al., 2004).
+The variables such as ethnic polarization measurement, economic performance measured as log-transformed GDP per capita before the observational period and level of democratization are included to control for potential confounders of conflict.

-For the estimation of asylum-seeking flows, we include standard control variables: distance between country of origin and country of destination, whether countries share a common language, a dummy variable measuring whether the countries have a colonial relation, population size at the country of origin and destination and migrant networks.
-The choice of covariates is based on the previous literature that employs gravity models to estimate bilateral migration flows in the context of climate change (Backhaus et al., 2015; Beine and Parsons, 2015).
+For the estimation of asylum-seeking flows, we include standard control variables i.e. distance between country of origin and country of destination, whether countries share a common language, colonial relation, population size at the country of origin and destination and migrant networks based on the previous literature using the gravity-type model to estimate bilateral migration flows in the context of climate change (Backhaus et al., 2015; Beine and Parsons, 2015).
 This set of control variables captures bilateral and country-specific push and pull factors different from conflict in the country of origin.

 The data for the variables in the gravity model that builds the third stage of our empirical specification is partly sourced from Mayer and Zignago (2012), with data on the distance between countries based on capital cities.
-The results of our analysis are qualitatively unchanged when most populated areas or country centroids are used instead of capital cities.
-The measurement of a country's political status is measured using the Polity IV index (Marshall et al., 2017), normalized between 0 (autocracy) and 1 (democracy).
+Note that the results are qualitatively unchanged when most populated areas or country centroids are used instead.
+The measurement of a country's political status is measured using the Polity IV index (Marshall et al., 2017)\, normalized between 0 (autocracy) and 1 (democracy).
 Our ethnic polarization measurement is obtained from the Geographical Research On War, Unified Platform (Bormann et al., 2015).
 When data are missing, the CIA Factbook is used as a source of information.
 For the calculation of the ethnic polarization index, we apply the Garcia-Montalvo (Montalvo and Reynal-Querol, 2005) and compute

-$$4\sum{i=1}^{N}\pi{i}^{2}(1-\pi{i})$$
+$$4\sum{i=1}^{N}\pi{i}^{2}\left(1-\pi{i}\right)$$

-Here, π_i is just the proportion of people that belong to the ethnic (religious) group i and N is the number of groups.
-We also estimated our model using conventional fractionalization indices, given by $1 - \sum{i=1}^{N} \pi_i^2$, yielding no qualitative changes to the results of our analysis.
-Socioeconomic indicators such as GDP per capita and population figures are sourced from Feenstra et al. (2015) and missing information in this dataset is interpolated making use of the International Monetary Fund's WEO Database (IMF, 2018).
+Here, $\pi_i$ is just the proportion of people that belong to the ethnic (religious) group i and N is the number of groups.
+We also estimated our model using conventional fractionalization indices $1 - \sum{i=1}^{N} \pi_i^2$ , yielding no qualitative changes to the results of our analysis.

+Socioeconomic indicators such as GDP per capita and population figures are sourced from Feenstra et al. (2015) and missing information in this dataset is interpolated the International Monetary Fund's WEO Database (IMF, 2018).

-4. Results
+4 Results

-4.1.
-Main results
+4.1 Main results